- B422, Portland Square, Drake Circus

 PhD Candidate in Human Geography with 1+3 ESRC scholarship, Plymouth University 2017-2021

-Before embarking on my post-graduate journey in geography, I specialised in human impacts on the marine environment with a particular interest in fisheries and marine ecosystem change over time.
+Before embarking on my post-graduate journey in human geography, I specialised in human impacts on the marine environment with a particular interest in fisheries, aquaculture and marine ecosystems change over time.

 Grants & contracts